TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-08-02-secrets-of-bin-file-in-symfony-console-application.md

 perex: |
     This post from [Master PHP CLI Apps with Symfony](/clusters/#master-php-cli-apps-with-symfony) cluster will focus on bin files.
 It's the smallest part of PHP CLI Application, so I usually start with it.
     <br><br>
-    Yet, there are still few blind paths you can struggle with.
-I'll drop few extra tricks to make your bin file clean and easy to maintain.
+    Yet, there are still a few blind paths you can struggle with.
+I'll drop a few extra tricks to make your bin file clean and easy to maintain.
 tweet: "New Post on my Blog: ..."
 ---

-## What is Bin File?
+## What is the Bin File?

 The bin file is not a trash bin.
 It's a binary file, the entry point to your application the same way `www/index.php` is.
 You probably already use them: